ioBroker/ioBroker.javascript/docs/de/blockly.md

 - month as number - get month as number from 1 to 12,
 - month as text - get month as text.
 Language must be specified.
 - month as short text - get month as text: Jan, Feb,  Mar,  Apr, May, June, July, Aug, Sept, Oct, Nov, Dec.
 Language must be specified.
-- short year - Year from 0 to 99, e.g for 2016 the result will be 16.
+- short year - Year from 0 to 99, e.g. for 2016 the result will be 16.
 - full year - Full year: 2016
 - week day text - Get day of week as text.
 - short week day - Get day of week as short text: Su, Mo, Tu, We, Th, Fr, Sa.